Be Careful Not to Commit Fraud When Applying for Disability

 How Can You Identify Social Security Disability Fraud?

-Disability fraud happens a lot less frequently than many people believe, but it's not always easy to spot when it does occur.
-Most disability attorneys have heard stories from clients who are certain their neighbor is receiving benefits fraudulently because they've seen them driving back from the store and carrying bags of groceries.
-But these observations aren't even enough to show that they're not disabled, much less that they defrauded the SSA.
+You might think a neighbor woman getting SSI is receiving benefits fraudulently because you've seen her driving back from the store and carrying bags of groceries.
+But these observations aren't even enough to show that somebody isn't disabled—much less that someone defrauded Social Security.

 You can report disability fraud to Social Security using an online form or by calling the fraud hotline at 800-269-0271.
-The SSA will ask if you'd like to remain confidential (the agency can contact you for more information, but keeps your name secret) or anonymous (you don't have to share any personal information, but the agency can't contact you).
+You can choose to either:

-The SSA will ask you for details about the person you suspect of committing fraud, such as their name, address, date of birth, phone number, and Social Security number (if you know it).
-You should be ready to provide the following information:
+Social Security will ask you for details about the person you suspect of committing fraud, such as their:

 • description of the type of fraud (such as abuse by a representative payee or lying about income)